MicrosoftDocs/xamarin-docs/docs/android/platform/nougat.md

 Xamarin-based apps:

--   **Visual Studio or Visual Studio for Mac** &ndash; If you are using Visual Studio, version 4.2.0.628 or later of Xamarin for Visual Studio is required.
+-   **Visual Studio or Visual Studio for Mac** &ndash; If you are using Visual Studio, version 4.2.0.628 or later of Visual Studio Tools for Xamarin is required.
 If you are using Visual Studio for Mac, version 6.1.0 or later of Visual Studio for Mac is required.